puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 Puppet Enterprise 3.7 supports running Puppet agents on the following networking devices/operating systems:

-- Arista EOS.
-Refer the [aristanetworks/netdev_stdlib_eos module](https://forge.puppetlabs.com/aristanetworks/netdev_stdlib_eos#limitations) on the Puppet Forge for system requirements and dependencies.
+- **Arista EOS**: Refer the [aristanetworks/netdev_stdlib_eos module](https://forge.puppetlabs.com/aristanetworks/netdev_stdlib_eos#limitations) on the Puppet Forge for system requirements and dependencies.
+- **Cumulus Linux**: Refer to the [Cumulus Linux page](https://forge.puppetlabs.com/cumuluslinux/) on the Puppet Forge for system requirements and dependencies.

 ## Hardware Requirements